-The South-East Asia Center (SEAC) is a community-based, educational and social service organization building bridges of understanding and cooperation between peoples of Old and New World cultures.
+The South-East Asia Center (SEAC) is a community-based, educational and social service organization building bridges of understanding and cooperation amongst peoples of Old and New World cultures.

-SEAC serves some of the most culturally diverse immigrant neighborhoods in the United States, with over one hundred different languages spoken by residents within its borders.
-SEAC’s Uptown-Edgewater home base is also one of the poorest neighborhoods in Chicago, with some forty-three percent of Uptown children and twenty-six percent of Edgewater children living under the poverty line.
+SEAC serves some of the most culturally diverse immigrant neighborhoods in the United States, with over one hundred different languages spoken by residents within its service area.
+SEAC serves some of Chicago’s neediest who are limited English speakers learning also a new radically different urbanized culture.
+Some 43% of Uptown children and 26% of Edgewater children live below the poverty line.
 Many of the immigrants and refugees served at SEAC come from rural societies where education and literacy are scarce commodities.

-SEAC’s more than 30 staff and over 100 volunteers provide cultural, emotional, and educational aid and social services to over 8,000 of the needy each year.
+SEAC’s more than 40 to 50 staff and some 100 volunteers provide cultural, emotional, and educational aid and social services to over 8,000 of the needy each year.